dotsnav/dotsnav/README.md

 - Local avoidance agent settings are fragile and require trial and error to find configurations yielding acceptable results.
 - Synchronizing gameobjects and entities can almost certainly be improved, as no research has gone in to the intended mechanisms for doing so.
 - Summary comments have not been thoroughly checked, please raise an issue or create a pull request to correct any errors you may find.

+## Contributing
+Contributions to DotsNav are very much appreciated and pull requests will be considered promptly.
+To develop the package while using it in a different Unity project clone a fork of DotsNav, check out the dev branch, and add the package using the "from disk" option in your main Unity project.
+Changes made to the package will then trigger a reimport in the main project automatically.
+Once pushed you can open a pull request against DotsNav.

 ## Bibliography
 - Reciprocal n-body Collision Avoidance, [Jur van den Berg, Stephen J. Guy, Ming Lin, Dinesh Manocha 2011](https://gamma.cs.unc.edu/ORCA/publications/ORCA.pdf)